juicedata/juicefs/docs/en/juicefs_on_k3s.md

 - **Memory**：512MB+（recommend 1GB+）
 - **CPU**：1 core

-When deploying a production cluster, you can usually use the Raspberry Pi 4B (4 core CPU, 8G memory) as the starting point for the hardware of a node.
-For details, see [Hardware Requirements](https://rancher.com/docs/k3s/latest/en/installation /installation-requirements/#hardware).
+When deploying a production cluster, you can usually use the Raspberry Pi 4B (4 CPU cores, 8G memory) as the starting point for the hardware of a node.
+For details, see [Hardware Requirements](https://rancher.com/docs/k3s/latest/en/installation/installation-requirements/#hardware).

 ### K3s server node